gura-conf/gura-python-parser/README.md

 ## Contributing

-All kind of contribution is welcome!
-If you want to contribute just:
+All kinds of contributions are welcome!
+If you want to contribute:

 1. Fork this repository.
-1. Create a new branch and introduce there your new changes.
+1. Create a new branch and introduce your new changes there.
 1. Make a Pull Request!

 Or you can join to our [community in Discord][discord-server]!